Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Necessary Condition for Optimal Solution

 where $\eta = ^T$ must obey the following conditions,

 It should be noted that the terms $\mu C$ and $\eta^T S^{(1)}$ will always be zero in the Hamiltonian when constraints are met.
 The dynamics of the co-states follow,

-where the subscript $x$ denotes the partial derivative with respect to the corresponding state variables.
-Rider's remaining energy model in Equation (\ref{eq_state_W}) switches between fatigue and recovery conditions.
-Therefore, we have a switching Hamiltonian function between fatigue and recovery modes.
+where the subscript $x$ denotes partial derivative with respect to the corresponding state variables.
+Because dynamics of $w$ in Equation (\ref{eq_state_W}) switches between fatigue and recovery conditions, we end up with a switching Hamiltonian function for fatigue and recovery modes.

 A necessary condition for optimality is that the control input $u$, minimizes the Hamiltonian.
 One can set the partial derivative of $H$ with respect to $u$ equal to zero.
 However, in this case because $H$ is affine in $u$, the derivative with respect to $u$ ($H_u$) does not depend on $u$.